 As we age, we’re more likely to develop ongoing medical conditions, yet these can have a significant impact on buying travel insurance.
 Declaring pre-existing medical conditions is important to make sure you’re covered – and the insurer pays out if something goes wrong.

-Even if you view it as minor condition that doesn’t affect your daily activity, you’ll need to tell your insurers in advance to make sure you have the right cover and you get the right help should you need to make a claim.
+Even if you view it as a minor condition that doesn’t affect your daily activity, you’ll need to tell your insurers in advance to make sure you have the right cover and you get the right help should you need to make a claim.

 You may need to declare other conditions that are linked to a medical diagnosis.
 If they are linked and not declared, again the insurer might not pay out or it might not be covered in the policy.
-There is no point in trying to downplay medical conditions to save money on the insurance premium – if you don’t declare it, the insurer may refuse to pay out.
+There is no point in trying to downplay medical conditions to save money on the insurance premium – if you don’t declare it, the insurer may refuse to payout.

 More serious pre-existing conditions may need specialist insurance.
-In all cases, double check what’s included in your policy, so you are crystal clear that your pre-existing condition is covered.
+In all cases, check what’s included in your policy, so you are crystal clear that your pre-existing condition is covered.

 Over 50s travel insurance tips